noobieisgod/PDF-Decompiler-MCP/README.md

 1. Decompose and index the document once.
 2. Retrieve only the pages, blocks, tables, figures, or rendered regions needed for the current task.

-> **Project status:** Active redesign.
-This repository was previously named **Lightweight PDF MCP for Claude AI**.
-Existing releases remain available for historical use, but the next major version changes the product positioning, repository structure, MCP tool surface, caching model, and retrieval behavior.

 ## Why the project was renamed

 The original project claimed to make PDF use substantially cheaper.
 Testing showed that this was not a reliable universal claim.